apify/proxy-chain/README.md

     // * connectionId - Unique ID of the HTTP connection.
 It can be used to obtain traffic statistics.
     prepareRequestFunction: ({ request, username, password, hostname, port, isHttp, connectionId }) => {
         return {
-            // Require clients to authenticate with username 'bob' and password 'TopSecret'
+            // If set to true, the client is sent HTTP 407 resposne with the Proxy-Authenticate header set,
+            // requiring Basic authentication.
+Here you can verify user credentials.
             requestAuthentication: username !== 'bob' || password !== 'TopSecret',

             // Sets up an upstream HTTP proxy to which all the requests are forwarded.